-- Explanation of the change: A new requirement was added to address the use of compressed air for cleaning. - Guidance on evaluation of criteria: Food Safety Professionals will rate any issues of cross-contamination or other bad practices related to compressed air used for cleaning.
+- Explanation of the change: New requirement added to address the use of compressed air for cleaning. - Guidance on evaluation of criteria: Food Safety Professionals will rate any issues of cross-contamination or other bad practices related to compressed air used for cleaning.